Xylosma ciliatifolia

-Xylosma ciliatifolia, colloquially known as espinho-de-judeu, is a species of flowering plant in the family Salicaceae, endemically distributed throughout South America.
+Xylosma ciliatifolia, colloquially known as espinho-de-judeu, is a species of flowering plant in the family Salicaceae.
+It is native to South America.

 Description

 Xylosma ciliatifolia is an understory semi-deciduous shrub or tree, typically reaching 8–12 m in height with a slender, erect trunk that is up to 20 cm in diameter, densely set with strong, often branched spines up to 10 cm long.
 Young stems and branchlets are ferrugineous-velvety or rusty-tomentose, later becoming glabrescent.
 The bark tends to be grey, and older branch parts bear scattered small leaves and flowers at spine bases.
 Leaves are elliptic to obovate-elliptic or ovate, 3–15 cm long and 2–8 cm wide, often varying greatly in shape and pubescence.
 They are initially thinly membranous and densely velutinous to hispidulous on both surfaces, especially along the nerves and ciliate margins, and become thin-coriaceous and glabrescent with age, typically retaining hairs along the midrib beneath.
 The apex is short-acuminate, with a cuneate to subacute base, and the margin is glandular-dentate to subserrate with 4–6 pairs of lateral nerves and a lax vein reticulation.
 Petioles are 4–15 mm long and densely rusty-tomentulose.

 The species is dioecious, producing 4–12 small 3–5 mm long flowers per axillary fascicle, commonly arising from defoliate branchlets or young spine axils.
 Pedicels are slender, mid-articulated, 2–6 mm long, and covered in rusty pubescence.
 There are 4–5 sepals, which are ovate, ciliate, and hispidulous on both surfaces with tiny apical glands.
 Male flowers bear 15–25 exserted, glabrous stamens; female flowers feature a glabrous ovoid ovary, a very short style, and 2–3 patent, nearly semi-orbicular stigmas.
 The floral disc is crenate with 6–12 discrete, glabrous glands.
 Fruits are small, measure 5–6 mm in diameter, and are ovoid to subglobose berries, glabrous with persistent calyces.
 Each fruit typically contains 3–4 dark, shiny, trigonous-obovoid seeds that are approximately 4 mm long, bearing two flat faces and a convex third.
 Notably, the tomentum of Xylosma ciliatifolia differs markedly from other American species, both in its texture and persistence.